Skip to main contentSkip to navigationSkip to search

 Kinnevik’s greatest asset is and has always been our people - in our own organisation and in our portfolio.
 As such, attracting and retaining top talent is a key priority.
 Kinnevik regards diversity, equity and inclusion as core levers for value creation, and we make full use of the opportunities that arise from employing a team with different backgrounds and perspectives.

-1. 10% Female Capital Allocation
+1. Female representation

-3. Ensure Portfolio Progress
+3. Portfolio strategy

 Purpose & communication